Personal Support Worker Certificate

 Earn up to 7 elective Secondary School Credits toward high school completion OR to increase your grades on your transcript, a benefit for any future post-secondary pursuits.

-Extra Certificates as part of the course: Classes include approved Standard First Aid & CPR-BLS, as part of the course curriculum.
-Students do not have to complete this additional pre-requisite training before beginning the St. Louis PSW Certificate Program, as this is now part of your in-person, in-class training.
+Extra Certificates as part of the course: PSW Classes include approved Standard First Aid & CPR-BLS, as part of the course curriculum.
+Students do not have to complete this additional pre-requisite training before beginning the St. Louis PSW Certificate Program, as this is now part of your in-class training.

 Placement